status-im/specs/docs/draft/9-3rd-party.md

 7. [Copyright](#copyright)

 ## Abstract
-In this specification listed 3rd party APIs that Status functionality rely on.
+In this specification listed 3rd party APIs that Status rely on.
+With the help of that APIs Status:
+- communicates to Ethereum network
+- allows user to see address and transaction details on external website
+- gets fiat<->crypto exchange prices
+- gets information about collectibles
+- hosts privacy policy

 ## Definitions